CrunchyData/crunchy-katacoda/postgis/spatial_relationships/08-summary.md

 The spatial relationships are based on a mathematical model called the *Dimensionally-Extended 9 Intersection Matrix* (DE-9IM).
 More technical details of this are available [here](https://en.wikipedia.org/wiki/DE-9IM).

-The relationsship functions and their definitions are summarized below:
+The relationship functions and their definitions are summarized below:

 Spatial Relationship functions
 ------------------------------